paulmooreparks/Xfer/README.md

 All listed `let` bindings are evaluated in order; later bindings can reference earlier ones (as with `_first` inside the interpolated greeting) but self‑reference is prevented.
 Because the script PI here contains only `let` bindings it does not serialize into the output (it is suppressed after execution).

 ### Interpolated Text
 Delimited by apostrophes: `'Hello <_name_>'`.
 Embedded elements inside must use explicit forms.
-Expressions are structural replacements; no string escape layer.
+Expressions are structural replacements; no character escaping is required.

 ### Dynamic Elements
 `|identifier|` resolves through the configured dynamic source resolver (e.g., environment).
 Content is a single identifier; nested elements are not allowed inside the delimiters in the current implementation.

 ### Processing Instructions (PIs)
-Compact: `! name value !`  Explicit: `<! name value !>`.
+Compact: `! name <value> !`  Explicit: `<! name <value> !>`.
-A PI consists of exactly one key/value pair; the value can be any element (commonly an object for multiple fields).
+A PI consists of exactly one key/value pair; the value can be any element.
 Some PIs introduce bindings or affect subsequent parsing and may be suppressed from serialization after execution.

 ## Language Specification